-Alternative dispute resolutions can also narrow down the legal issues, before going to court.
+Alternative dispute resolution can also narrow down the legal issues, before going to court.

 Some ADR processes are legally binding.
-This means that you won't be able to take your legal dispute to court if you accept the decision from ADR but later change your mind.
+This means that you won't be able to take your legal dispute to court if you accept the decision from Alternative Dispute Resolution but later change your mind.

 What types of Alternative Dispute Resolution are available